16 Comparisons Live

 Question 2: What does the free tier actually let you do?

 Free tiers are not equal.
-Menujo gives you 1 menu with unlimited items, photos, and scans — usable forever for a single-location restaurant.
+Menujo gives you 1 menu with up to 50 items, unlimited photos and scans — enough for most single-location restaurants.
 MenuTiger caps you at 7 categories × 7 items + 200 orders/month — trial-grade.
 CloudWaitress gives 100 orders/month with all features unlocked.
 GloriaFood gives unlimited orders.
 The right question isn't "is there a free tier?" — it's "where will I hit a wall?"
-If the wall is at 50 items or 200 orders/month, you'll be paying within a month.
+Menujo Pro at $7/mo raises the cap to 250 items per menu if you outgrow Free.

 Question 3: What's the real annual cost?